CreedTech/dowellpayment_package/README.md

 ### API

-initializePayment(apiKey, paymentMethod, price, product, currency, callbackUrl) Initiates a payment using the specified payment method (either 'stripe' or 'paypal').
+initializePayment(apiKey, paymentMethod, price, product, currency, callbackUrl,otherKeys)
+Initiates a payment using the specified payment method (either 'stripe' or 'paypal').

 -`apiKey`: Your API key for accessing the payment service.